MRC-CLIMB/docs/docs/notebook-servers/read-this-first.md

 ls ~/shared-team
 ```

 It will likely be empty, if this is your first time using CLIMB.
 You have full access to this location and can create folders and files as you wish.
-Try this with touch that will create an empty file (if it doesn't exist).
+Try this with `touch`, that will create an empty file (if it doesn't exist).
 Try using `touch` on other locations, and you will see that you can only write to your home directory, the `shared-team` folder and special locations like `tmp/`.

 In locations where you can write, you will see the empty file `this` appear: